 Dear Winter blues,

-Best of luck putting your best face forward!Alice!
+Here’s to putting your best face forward!